modsound/mac_notify-vim/README.md

 * "g:mac_notify_timer": enables Timer Notification.
 Set 1 or 3 or 5 or 10(minutes).
 Otherwise default value is 1.
-The above setting means that one minute after you stop operating Vim, You are notified.
+The above setting means that one minute after you stop operating Vim, You will be notified.

 * "g:mac_notify_timer_limit": If elapsed time since you stopped operating Vim exceeded this value, Notification message will change.